saaspegasus/pegasus-docs/css/tailwind.md

 # Tailwind CSS

-As of version 2022.8 Pegasus officially supports [Tailwind CSS](https://tailwindcss.com/) (Version 3).
+Pegasus supports [Tailwind CSS](https://tailwindcss.com/) (Version 4) and it is the recommended CSS framework.

 ## Demo and Overview